 How did you get involved in all the charity work you did for so many years?

-When I had so many free time because I wasn’t allowed to act, I discovered the outside world.
-I went around the world with my husband and I came back as, what I called, a planet patriot.
+When I had so much free time because I wasn’t allowed to act, I discovered the outside world.
+I went around the world with my husband [screenwriter Robert Presnell Jr., they were married from 1946 until his death in 1986 at age 71].
+I came back as, what I call, a planet patriot.
 I fell in love with the planet, not just my country, but all of us.
-I learned about the United Nations which was right here in this country and I spent twenty-five years working as a volunteer on behalf of the UN, I worked on the Year of the Child, international cooperation, and made a documentary film during World Refugee Year with fourteen stars appearing in it to tell the stories of different refugees.
+I learned about the United Nations, which was right here in this country, and I spent twenty-five years working as a volunteer on behalf of the UN.
+I worked on the Year of the Child, international cooperations, and made a documentary film during World Refugee Year with fourteen stars appearing in it to tell the stories of different refugees.
 There were still twenty-five million people floating around the world, stateless, with no travel papers, no identity papers, no work permits—fifteen years after World War II ended.
-The United Nations was trying to get the governments to open their borders and let their fair share of refugees in, so I made this film to acquaint Americans with it.
+The United Nations tried to get the governments to open their borders and let their fair share of refugees in, so I made this film to acquaint Americans with it.
 It was very rewarding.

-I graduated from school at sixteen in New York City and I wanted to be a movie actress, but there was no training for movies.
-Then I became a fashion model, because usually that is how you learn about make-up and grooming and whether I photographed or not.
+I graduated from school at 16 in New York City, and I wanted to be a movie actress, but there was no training for movies.
+Then I became a fashion model because usually, that is how you learn about make-up and grooming and whether I photographed or not.
 So I did a lot of fashion photographs.
 Then when I played all those leading roles at Paramount, they had to publicize me—this brand-new name and brand-new face.
-Since I had been a model, they had me posing in fashion lay-outs.
+Since I had been a model, they had me posing in fashion layouts.
 Whenever I wasn’t shooting, or if I had a day off, or if there was a scene I wasn’t in, they had me in the still gallery for more publicity pictures in fashion in beautiful clothes.
 I have such a collection of beautiful clothes when I wore them in my films.
-Fifty years later, a big fashion square opened in Sherman Oaks, called The Galleria, and their grand opening was a fashion shown based on the styles of the thirties and forties.
+Fifty years later, a big fashion square opened in Sherman Oaks, called The Galleria, and their grand opening was a fashion show based on the styles of the thirties and forties.
 And I asked them, ‘Would you be interested to see some legitimate pictures of what the styles were then?’
-Anyway, they made me the chairman of the event, I think that’s also why they made me honorary mayor of Sherman Oaks.
-I opened the closet door of the laundry room where I had stacked all those thousands of pictures, they were still fresh, they were still beautiful, they hadn’t turned yellow, they were in very good condition and the clothes were so beautiful.
+Anyway, they made me the chairman of the event; I think that’s also why they made me honorary mayor of Sherman Oaks.
+I opened the closet door of the laundry room where I had stacked all those thousands of pictures.
+They were still fresh, they were still beautiful, they hadn’t turned yellow, they were in very good condition, and the clothes were so beautiful.
 I had forgotten how really becoming, how feminine, how lovely the clothes were in those two decades, the very thirties and forties.
-So I finally put a book together, the first half is the thirties, the second half is the forties.
+So I finally put a book together; the first half is the thirties, the second half is the forties.

-Right before coming over to Los Angeles, I saw on television “Come and Get It” with Frances Farmer.
+Before coming over to Los Angeles last week, I saw on television “Come and Get It” with Frances Farmer.
 You both worked at Paramount at the same time.
 How do you remember her?

 April 9, 2004